mdkarcher/phylodyn/README.md

 6. **LongPhyloinfer**: A longer example comparing BNPR with multiple MCMC samplers, including split HMC as in SimplePhyloinfer, illustrating methodology in [4].

 7. **Phylodyn_from_local_genealogies**: A short example of MCMC-based inference of effective population size trajectories from a sequence of local genealogies.
 Genealogies are assumed to be a realization of the Sequentially Markov Coalescent (SMC') model.
 The methodology is developed in [6]
+7. **LocalGenealogies**: A short example of MCMC-based inference of effective population size trajectories from a sequence of local genealogies.
+Genealogies are assumed to be a realization of the Sequentially Markov Coalescent (SMC') model.
+The methodology is developed in [6]

 ## Datasets